azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ### What have we learned so far?

 We learned about the change feed, when to use it and what APIs are supported.
 Further Azure Function bindings are a simple way to track the changes which occurred in the CosmosDB.
 And in the hands-on part, we also added a `customerView` container via Portal or via bicep file.
-In addition we ran the Azure Function code (locally) to listen to every change on the `customer` collection where we added a german customer item and replicated the item to the `customerView` collection.
+In addition we ran the Azure Function code (locally) to listen to every change on the `customer` collection where we added a German customer item and replicated the item to the `customerView` collection for query-optimized access.

 #### Optional

-If you want to do more, you can deploy the third bicep _function.bicep_ file using this command and use _Day 2_ as your _cheat sheet_ of how to deploy the code towards the Azure Function Service.
+If you want to do more, you can deploy the bicep file _function.bicep_ using this command and use _Day 2_ as your _cheat sheet_ of how to deploy the code towards the Azure Function service.

 ```shell
 az deployment group create -g rg-cosmos-challenge --template-file function.bicep